su2code/su2code.github.io/_tutorials/design_features/Unsteady_Shape_Opt_NACA0012.md

 ### Mesh Description ###
 The computational domain consists of a grid of 14495 quadrilaterals, that sourrounds the NACA0012 airfoil.
 We note that this is a very coarse mesh, and should one wish to obtain more accurate solutions for comparison with results in the literature, finer grids should be used.

-Two boundary conditions are employed: the Navier-Stokes adiabatic wall condition on the wing surface and the far-field characteristic-based condition on the far-field marker.
+Two boundary conditions are employed: The Navier-Stokes adiabatic wall condition on the wing surface and the far-field characteristic-based condition on the far-field marker.

 ### Problem Setup ###